conradakunga/Blog/_posts/2021-09-27-30-days-of-net-6-day-11-linq-improvements-range-support.md

 These work perfectly well, but can be a bit ungainly.

-A very welcome improvement is now that LINQ supports [index and range operators](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges) operators.
+A very welcome improvement is now that LINQ supports [range operators](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges) operators.

 These allow you to specify very tersely what values you want to pull out of a something.